platformio/platformio-docs/en/latest/_sources/plus/debugging.rst.txt

     * - :ref:`framework_kendryte-standalone-sdk`
       - Kendryte Standalone SDK without OS support

+    * - :ref:`framework_libopencm3`
+      - The libOpenCM3 framework aims to create a free and open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC, Atmel SAM3, Energy Micro EFM32 and others

     * - :ref:`framework_mbed`
       - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
 It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices

-    * - :ref:`framework_nuclei-sdk`
-      - Open Source Software Development Kit for the Nuclei N/NX processors

     * - :ref:`framework_pulp-os`
       - PULP is a silicon-proven Parallel Ultra Low Power platform targeting high energy efficiencies.
 The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory